vplesko/OrbLang/docs/pages/type_system_extended_arrays.md

 };
 ```

 Arrays are value types.
 In some languages, passing an array to a function is really passing a pointer to its elements.
-In Orb, however, all of the elements are copied, and modifying the argument does not modify the original array.
+In Orb, however, all elements get copied, and modifying the argument does not modify the original array.

 Arrays can be assigned new array values.

 ```
 fnc main () () {
     sym a:(i32 4) b:(i32 4);
-    # construct elements of a and b

-    = b a; # reassign b with the current value of a
+    range i 4 {
+        = ([] a i) i;
     };

+    = b a; # reassign b with the current elements of a };
 ```

 Arrays can be constructed using the `arr` macro from **base.orb**.
-This code snippet declares `a` as an array of `i32` containing given values:
+This code declares `a` as an array of `i32` containing given values:

 ```
     sym (a (arr i32 10 11 12 13));